Yudaganawa and Chulangani Viharaya (යුදගනාව ස්තූපය)

 4. Lahugala Kota Vehera

-After thousands of years of negligence, stupa is now under restoration.
+After thousands of years of negligence, the stupa is now under restoration.
 You can still see massive trees on the upper platform of the stupa which has not been uprooted yet.
-Also waking around the stupa you can see the platform of the stupa has been cleared after excavating about 3 feet.
+Also walking around the stupa you can see the platform of the stupa has been cleared after excavating about 3 feet.

-Just before the Yudaganawa car park you will pass a small stupa on the road side.
+Just before the Yudaganawa car park, you will pass a small stupa on the roadside.
 This is identified as the “Chulangani Viharaya” belonging to the 12th century.
 But the Buddha statues inside the image house (see photos) have been dated to the 6-7th centuries.

 Also See